Trump knows no limits as he tries to overturn the election

 Some of the Republicans who have joined this effort point to 2004, when a few Democrats objected to the election results in Ohio.
 But in that case, John F. Kerry, the Democratic nominee, disavowed the effort.
 Others point to 1877, when a commission was appointed to resolve a dispute about the 1876 results.
 But in that case, unlike now, several states had not been certified in the electoral college.

 The party is now fracturing over the efforts to disrupt Wednesday’s procedure.
-After Sen. Josh Hawley (R-Mo.) became the first senator to announce that he would raise objections when Congress meets this week, Sen. Ben Sasse (R-Mo.) rebuked the “institutional arsonist” members in both houses, saying they were “playing with fire” by raising objections without evidence of fraud on a scale that would overturn the election.
+After Sen. Josh Hawley (R-Mo.) became the first senator to announce that he would raise objections when Congress meets this week, Sen. Ben Sasse (R-Neb.) rebuked the “institutional arsonist” members in both houses, saying they were “playing with fire” by raising objections without evidence of fraud on a scale that would overturn the election.

 In the wake of the announcement on Saturday by Cruz and his colleagues, other Republicans have weighed in with caustic criticism.
 Sen. Mitt Romney (Utah) called what Cruz and the others are doing “an egregious ploy” that “dangerously threatens our democratic Republic. … I could never have imagined seeing these things in the greatest democracy in the world.
 Has ambition so eclipsed principle?”

-Former House speaker Paul Ryan (R-Wis.) issued a statement Sunday that said that the efforts to upend the electoral college results “strike at the foundation of our republic,” adding that he could not think of “a more anti-democratic and anti-conservative act than a federal intervention to overturn the results of state-certified elections and disenfranchise millions of Americans.”
+Former House speaker Paul D. Ryan (R-Wis.) issued a statement Sunday that said that the efforts to upend the electoral college results “strike at the foundation of our republic,” adding that he could not think of “a more anti-democratic and anti-conservative act than a federal intervention to overturn the results of state-certified elections and disenfranchise millions of Americans.”

-Contrast Ryan’s statement to the behavior of House Minority Leader Kevin McCarthy (R-Calif.), who added his name to the more than 100 House Republicans who joined an ill-fated Texas lawsuit to overturn the results in four states, a move that was summarily dismissed by the Supreme Court, and who by some accounts had lent quiet support to the efforts by House members to object on Wednesday.
+Compare Ryan’s statement with the behavior of House Minority Leader Kevin McCarthy (R-Calif.), who added his name to the more than 100 House Republicans who joined an ill-fated Texas lawsuit to overturn the results in four states, a move that was summarily dismissed by the Supreme Court, and who by some accounts had lent quiet support to the efforts by House members to object on Wednesday.

 Trump appears determined to do everything he can to disrupt the last formal step ahead of Biden’s inauguration on Jan.
 20, including urging supporters to rally in the capital on Wednesday.
 The efforts by the president and his allies further threaten to undermine Biden’s presidency.
-Even more so, they add to the discredit Trump has brought on himself by trafficking in conspiracies and playing the victim.
+Even more so, they add to the discredit Trump has brought on himself by trafficking in conspiracy theories and playing the victim.